 A recipient of the prestigious Pollock-Krasner award, Brydelsky’s work has appeared in numerous publications, televised features on art and home décor, as well as group and solo exhibitions in the US and Europe.
 His work is found in permanent public and private collections including the Ben Shahn Center Galleries, William Paterson University and the Heckscher Museum of Art.
 Currently, Brydelsky exhibits his work in Chicago, New York, and Louisville.

-Brydelsky is also a seasoned museum educator.
-He has served at many notable New York intuitions including; The Solomon R. Guggenheim Museum, The Queens Museum of Art, The Hecksher Museum of Art and the Parrish Art Museum.
-He has taught several Introduction to Encaustic classes on the north shore of Long Island.
+Brydelsky has also worked for many years as a museum educator at New York institutions including The Solomon R. Guggenheim Museum, The Queens Museum of Art, The Heckscher Museum of Art and the Parrish Art Museum.

 Brydelsky received his BFA from Empire State College CUNY and attended the Art Students League from 1977 to 1981.

 *LED Light Emitting Diode